 Longer is Better

 It’s easy to underestimate how long it takes to get settled into an area and routine.
 Ten days race by when you’re learning new roads, finding your way around aisles of new grocery stores, opening every cupboard and drawer in the kitchen twice just to find the can opener, and of course spending an hour (or more!) each day taking care of fido, plants, trash, gardens, and other little house chores.
-Set a mental minimum length-of-sit to avoid exhaustion. hAfter 5 years spending 20% of my time house sitting, mine is ten days for friends, three weeks for friends-I-haven’t-met yet.
+Especially during the pandemic when travel requires so much more care and logistical planning, set a mental minimum length-of-sit to avoid exhaustion.
+8After 5 years spending 20% of my time house sitting, mine is ten days for friends, three weeks for friends-I-haven’t-met yet.

 Choose “Your Boss” Wisely